-Medium-sized to large, fleshy cap; pale whitish to pale orange-yellow.
-Grows on soil in broad-leaf or coniferous woods.
+This is a medium-sized to large, fleshy mushroom with pale whitish to pale orange-yellow cap.
+It grows on soil in broad-leaf or coniferous woods.

 Thick, central of off center; colored like cap or lighter.

 Hydnum albidum has a white cap, smaller spores, and occurs on alkaline soil.
 Closely related Hydnum refescens is smaller and orange.

 on the www.first-nature.com web site.